Iron Bank and Alpha Homora Conflict Summarized

 Since 2021 Until Iron Bank Froze Depositors’ Funds

-Since 2021, there exists bad debt between Alpha Homora protocol (AH) and Iron Bank (IB).
+Since 2021, there exists bad debt between AH and IB.

 Both protocols agreed to use 20% of AH’s protocol fees to pay back the bad debt and provide 2x collateral with ALPHA tokens.
 Per the agreement, this collateral can be sold to settle the bad debt in the event that the collateral value drops below 1.66x and no new collateral is provided.